-Philip Kotler is the S.C.
-Johnson & Son Professor of International Marketing at the Kellogg School of Management, Northwestern University, Evanston, Illinois.
+Philip Kotler is Professor Emeritus of Marketing at the Kellogg School of Management, where he held the S.C.
+Johnson & Son Professorship of International Marketing.
 Kellogg was voted the "Best Business School" for six years in Business Week's survey of U.S. business schools.
 It is also rated as the "Best Business School for the Teaching of Marketing."
 Professor Kotler has significantly contributed to Kellogg's success through his many years of research and teaching there.

 He received his Master's Degree at the University of Chicago and his PhD Degree at MIT, both in economics.
 He did post-doctoral work in mathematics at Harvard University and in behavioral science at the University of Chicago.